 Are You Prepared?

-What is emergency preparedness?
-Just how prepared are you in times of emergency?
+What are disaster recovery planning steps?
+Just how prepared are you in times of emergencies?

 Emergency preparedness steps are things that you should take to ensure that you are safe before, during, and after an emergency or natural disaster.
 These steps or plans are essential for your safety in both natural disasters and man-made disasters.
 Some examples of natural disasters are blizzards, floods, tornadoes, and earthquakes.
 While, man-made disasters can include explosions, fires, chemical, and biological attacks.